patricktokeeffe/EasyFlux-DL_CR1KOP/user_guide_supp.md

 This version of ***EasyFlux DL OP*** supports from zero to six additional Acclima TDR series sensors, for soil measurements independent of energy balance calculations (e.g. vertical profiling).
-Sensors are queried from a separate scan and data is optionally output to separate data table *Soil_Profile*.
+Sensors are queried from a separate scan and data is optionally output to separate data table *Flux_Extra*.
 The sensor SDI-12 addresses must be sequential and the starting address and quantity must be specified using unique program constants.